shapzo/Programas-in-c/Programs-c/README.md

 - Program 5: Program that opens a file, and calculates the cos sine and adds the output to a new file.

 For this program, you must first have a **txt** file and in it you must have numbers with a range from -30 to 30; already after the execution is finished, the program will create an output file with the results.
+An example file is left so that you can see the operation of the program, the file is called **input.txt**

 ## Author